Eternalism and nihilism are the simplest, and most extreme, stances toward meaningness.

-Nihilism then simply inverts the core claim of eternalism: everything is really meaningless.
+Nihilism then simply inverts the core claim of eternalism: it says everything is really meaningless.
 Seeming meanings are illusory or arbitrary or subjective, and therefore unreal or unimportant.

 This stance is unworkable.
 Meaning is obvious everywhere, and it takes elaborate intellectualization to explain it away.
 Attempting to live without significance, purpose, or value leads to rage, anguish, alienation, depression, and exhaustion.